digimokan/cpp-markov-word-generator/.github/ISSUE_TEMPLATE/feature_request.md

 * Respect the project's Code Of Conduct.

 #### Description
-If the issue is a feature request, explain why it should be added (use specific use-cases).
+Explain why the feature should be added (name specific use-cases).

 #### Screenshots
 As required.